proshian/neural-swipe-keyboard-android/README.md

 ## State of the Project
 A functional swipe-typing demo app is currently available.

-> [!Note]
-> The keyboard supports only swipe typing and is not suitable for daily use—you cannot type individual symbols or even press the enter button.
-This is intentional: the project is merely to demonstrate an example of how to integrate a neural swipe typing model into an Android keyboard.
-All other nuances of keyboard development are out of scope for this project.

 Only Russian is supported at the moment due to the lack of datasets for other languages.
 It is possible to generate synthetic data (the easiest way is to follow [this paper](https://www.tandfonline.com/doi/full/10.1080/07370024.2016.1215922)).
 Expanding language support is the top development priority.